 In the first session, you will meet with your counsellor and fill out an intake form and read and sign a consent form.
 Ask any questions you need to know about the form or your counsellor's credentials.
 Your counsellor should have a Masters degree and be in good standing with their associations or college.
-Your counsellor will also want to know at your initial intake, your history, more about your issues that brings you to counselling, and the goals you hope to gain.
+Your counsellor will also want to know at your initial intake, your history, the issues that brings you to counselling, and the goals you hope to gain.

 Clients who have EAP/EFAP will have a designated number of sessions paid for by their employer.
 This will be discussed in your first session.
 Your counsellor will keep in mind that your short-term goals will have a solution-focused approach.

 Fees are set according to guidelines recommended by the Canadian Counselling and Psychotherapy Association, BC College of Social Workers and BC Association of Counselling.
 Fees can be paid prior to the session via online booking or fees are due at the end of each session and are payable by cheque, cash, or e-transfer.
-Fees are subject to
+Fees are subject to payment for

 Yes, with a few exceptions, any personal information that you share in a counselling session is kept confidential by your counsellor according to BC's Personal Information Protection Act (PIPA, 2004).
 Every effort is made to respect client confidentiality, however counsellors are required by law to share your information when/if:

 To make a counselling appointment please go to the button on this website to access the online booking system.
 Simply choose your preferred counsellor and then your preferred date and time.
 You will then be sent an email to confirm your appointment.
 Please note that online booking is available for all of our therapists.
-If you would like to connect with us or want more information prior to booking an appointment, please call or email my administrator assistant Debbie and she will be happy to assist you.
+If you would like to connect with us or want more information prior to booking an appointment, please call or email our administrator Jerrica and she will be happy to assist you.

-Copyright © 2019 Island of Hope Counselling Services - All Rights Reserved.
+Copyright © 2021 Island of Hope Counselling Services - All Rights Reserved.